Henry3434coder/VBAPP/README.md

 # Apex App - Player Passing Stats Tracker

-The Apex App - Player Passing Stats Tracker is a web application designed to track and manage the passing statistics of players in a team.
+The Apex App - this volleyball stats tracker is a web application designed to track and manage the passing statistics of players in a team.
 It provides a user-friendly interface for recording and monitoring player passing data, allowing coaches and team managers to effectively analyze player performance and make data-driven decisions.

 ## Purpose